iivanoo/covid-apps-observer/data/data_ca/reports/resources/de.xikolo.openwho___3.7/report.md

 <img src="5_star_reviews_wordcloud.png" alt="de.xikolo.openwho 5 reviews"/>
 </p>

+> I actually love this app.
+It's useful!
+I can read and internalize the whole things there.
+Thanks a lot!<br> :date: __2021-04-09 09:11:56__

 > I am from India and I trust WHO.
 All indians love WHO, sobthere isn't much doubt to not believe this app.<br> :date: __2021-03-31 06:34:06__

 > Covid 19 loan<br> :date: __2021-03-19 17:57:06__